YonatanCohavi/DynamicsMapper/README.md

 - `Options`: This mapping type is used for option set fields in the CRM entity.
 An option set field is a field that allows the user to select from a predefined set of options.
 - `MultipleOptions`: This mapping type is used for multi-select option set fields in the CRM entity.
 A multi-select option set field is a field that allows the user to select multiple options from a predefined set of options.
 - `PrimaryId`: This mapping type is used for the primary ID field of the CRM entity.
 The primary ID field is the unique identifier for the entity record.
+- `DynamicLookup`: Similar to Lookup just without a target, for lookups with multiple targets ('customer' / 'regardingobjectid') the target is specified by sending `DynamicsMappingsTargets` to the mapping function.
+- `DynamicLookupTarget`: This mapping type is returnung the target of a dynamic lookup such as 'regardingobjectid'.

 ## Define Linked Entities with the CrmLink Attribute